danimtz/RendererGoBrrr/README.md

 - [x]  Phong Shading
 - [x]  Optimize rasterizer
 - [x]  Camera movement and input handling
-- [ ]  Fixed point arithmetic/subpixel precision rasterizer
+- [ ]  Fixed point arithmetic/subpixel precision rasterizer: UNLIKELY TO BE ADDED FOR NOW
 - [x]  Fix projection matrix appearing as orthographic not perspective
 - [x]  Fix renderer looking extremely skewed after perspective divide.
 Might have to do with lookat matrix
 - [x]  OMP parallelization of renderer